Bloodborne Pathogens and Needlestick Prevention

 - Access to Medical and Exposure Records.
-Publication 3110, (2001).
+Publication 3110, (issued 2001, revised 2020).
 Provides information for employees who have had possible exposure to or use toxic substances or harmful physical agents at their work site or employers who have employees who may be exposed.

 - Injury and Illness Recordkeeping Forms - 300, 300A, 301

 - Joint Commission and Joint Commission Resources (JCR).
 Signed July 27, 2004; renewed November 8, 2006; renewed January 14, 2009; renewed August 21, 2013; renewed February 12, 2019.

 - Information for Employers Complying with OSHA's Bloodborne Pathogens Standard.
 U.S. Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 2009-111, (March 2009).

 - First Responders: Protect Your Employees with an Exposure Control Plan.
 U.S. Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 2008-115, (July 2008).
 First Responders face unique scenarios due to uncontrolled settings and the possible presence of large volumes of blood at the scene.
 A comprehensive bloodborne pathogens exposure prevention program will help protect your employees.